 Even better, though, is the lispy, squeaky Slack Alice (from their eponymous 1974 album) which oozes the same kind of silent-movie nostalgia sleaze the Rocky Horror Show monopolised.

-Alice Spring (Sandra Barry)
+Alice Spring (Sandra Alfred)